riczorn/happyorder/HappyOrder/README.md

     Bumped ionic and updated css to handle new behaviour or Chrome for android.

 - 1.4.13 (25/3/2019)

-    Added bluetooth serial printer support (alpha, add a custom button in config with code Fbixolon)
+    Online demo user logs in to the same-named account in the json and inherits privileges Added bluetooth serial printer support (alpha, add a custom button in config with code Fbixolon)

 - 1.4.32